jlvia1191/lsm/README.md

 References
 ----------

 \[1\] Humberto Jesus Llinas.
 (2006).
-Accuracies in the theory of the logistic models.Revista Colombiana De Estadistica,29(2), 242-244.
+Accuracies in the theory of the logistic models.
+Revista Colombiana De Estadistica,29(2), 242-244.

 \[2\] Hosmer, D. (2013).
 Wiley Series in Probability and Statistics Ser. : Applied Logistic Regression (3).
 New York: John Wiley & Sons, Incorporated.